-The role of Governors:
+7. The role of Governors

-Ms Sally Wan is the Liaison Governor for Safeguarding and Child Protection matters for both Repton School and Repton Prep.
-The Liaison Safeguarding Governor meets with the Deputy Head Safeguarding, The Director of Safeguarding Compliance and the Deputy Head Pastoral regularly.
+- 7.1.
+Ms Sally Wan is the Governor for Safeguarding and Child Protection matters for both Repton School and Repton Prep.
+The Safeguarding Governor meets with the Deputy Head Safeguarding, The Director of Safeguarding Compliance and the Deputy Head Pastoral regularly.
 During these meetings, a picture of the current pastoral landscape is given.
 Whilst no names or specific cases will be discussed, trends and patterns on iSAMS will be presented and any significant issues highlighted.
 A termly summary of pastoral and safeguarding incidents, written by the Deputy Head (Pastoral) and Deputy Head (Safeguarding), is communicated.
-Serious incidents relating to behaviour, bullying or safeguarding will be notified to the Nominated Safeguarding Governor and the Chair of Governors as they occur.
-Such incidents will include:

-- Events or actions likely to result in a suspension of a pupil due to a disciplinary offence (to include bullying and child-on-child abuse) - Events or actions likely to result in the expulsion or withdrawal of a pupil due to a disciplinary offence (to include bullying and child-on-child abuse) - · A pupil death or serious illness - A pupil referral to the Local Authority - A report to the LADO about a member of staff regard to this guidance, ensuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times.
+Serious incidents relating to behaviour, bullying or safeguarding will be notified to the Safeguarding Governor and the Chair of Governors as they occur.
+Such incidents will include: - Events or actions likely to result in a suspension of a pupil due to a disciplinary offence (to include bullying and child-on-child abuse) - Events or actions likely to result in the expulsion or withdrawal of a pupil due to a disciplinary offence (to include bullying and child-on-child abuse) - A pupil death or serious illness - A pupil referral to the Local Authority - A report to the LADO about a member of staff

 Governing bodies and proprietors have a strategic leadership responsibility for their school's or college's safeguarding arrangements and must ensure that they comply with their duties under legislation.
-They must have
+They must have regard to this guidance, ensuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times.